-The purchasing workflows generally breakdown into the following 4 scenarios:
+The purchasing workflows generally break down into the following 4 scenarios:

-- FIFO SKU quantities on a stock order will be added to the SOH in WorkGuru, these stock lines will coded to the WorkGuru Inventory account in the accounting system.
+- FIFO SKU quantities on a stock order will increase to the stock on hand (SoH) quantity and value in WorkGuru, these stock lines will be coded to the WorkGuru Inventory account in the accounting system.

 - NonStock SKU quantities will be treated as an expense line in the accounting system.
 They do not increase SoH.